-The Sexual Health Program provides integrated response to sexually transmitted infections, including HIV, and unplanned pregnancies.
-This is done through prevention education, treatment, and surveillance activities that reduce the incidence of Sexually Transmitted Diseases (STDs) including Human Immunodeficiency Virus (HIV).
+The Sexual Health Program provides integrated response to sexually transmitted infections, including HIV, and unplanned pregnancies through education, treatment, and surveillance activities.
 Family Planning and Teen Health Mall services also provide pregnancy planning, contraception, and some women’s health services.

-The Washoe County Health District Tuberculosis Program is dedicated to preventing the spread of tuberculosis by ensuring symptomatic persons residing in Washoe County receive prompt, thorough diagnostic evaluation for tuberculosis disease and if diagnosed with disease an effective course of treatment or if diagnosed with latent TB, encouraged to take an effective course of treatment to prevent the progression to active disease.
+The Washoe County Health District Tuberculosis Program is dedicated to preventing the spread of tuberculosis by ensuring symptomatic persons residing in Washoe County receive prompt, thorough diagnostic evaluation for tuberculosis disease and appropriate treatment.

 The Special Supplemental Nutrition Program for Women, Infants, and Children - better known as the WIC Program, serves to safeguard the health of income eligible pregnant, postpartum, and breastfeeding women, infants, and children up to age 5 who are at nutritional risk by providing nutritious foods to supplement diets, information on healthy eating, breastfeeding education and support, referrals to health care and other community programs.